HarryStevens/jeezy/README.md

 <a name="array-pivot" href="#array-pivot">#</a> jz.arr.<b>pivot</b>(<i>array</i>, <i>string</i>)

 Pivots an array of objects around the unique values of an attribute.
-Returns the unique values and the count of how many times they each appears in the original array.
+Returns the unique values and the count of how many times each appears in the original array.

 ```js
 var json = [ { value: 1 }, { value: 2 }, { value: 3 }, { value: 1 }, { value: 2 } ];